July 29, 2019

 The technology could work any place where fresh and saltwater intermix, but wastewater treatment plants offer a particularly valuable case study.
 Wastewater treatment is energy-intensive, accounting for about three percent of the total U.S. electrical load.
 The process – essential to community health – is also vulnerable to power grid shutdowns.
 Making wastewater treatment plants energy independent would not only cut electricity use and emissions but also make them immune to blackouts – a major advantage in places such as California, where recent wildfires have led to large-scale outages.

 Every cubic meter of freshwater that mixes with seawater produces about .65 kilowatt-hours of energy – enough to power the average American house for about 30 minutes.
-Globally, the theoretically recoverable energy from coastal wastewater treatment plants is about 18 gigawatts – enough to power more than 15 million homes continuously.
+Globally, the theoretically recoverable energy from coastal wastewater treatment plants is about 18 gigawatts – enough to power more than 1,700 homes for a year.

 The Stanford group’s battery isn’t the first technology to succeed in capturing blue energy, but it’s the first to use battery electrochemistry instead of pressure or membranes.
 If it works at scale, the technology would offer a more simple, robust and cost-effective solution.